 An Intel® Atom™ processor delivers all the power you need for smoother web browsing, eye-popping 3D gaming and stunning video performance.

-Take better looking pictures of yourself and the world around you with front and rear 5MP cameras.
+Take better looking pictures of yourself and the world around you with a 2MP front and 5MP rear camera.

 A large 7.9” display provides a larger viewing area while the narrow bezel opens the viewing ratio to 4:3 so you can see more of your favorite webpages.

-IPS* display technology brings all your content to life — with brighter, more consistent colors and a wider viewing angle up to 178 degrees.
+The display with IPS* technology brings all your content to life — with brighter, more consistent colors and a wider viewing angle up to 178 degrees.

 Dual stereo speakers deliver more realistic and lifelike sound for enjoyment on the go.